microsoft/build-2025-devcenter/BuildLab/build-labI-nstructions.md

 ---

-## Open a Developer MCP Server and enable Dark Mode for your Dev Box
+## TODO: Open a Developer MCP Server and enable Dark Mode for your Dev Box

-# Part 2: Customize your Dev Box
+# TODO Part 2: Customize your Dev Box

 # Part 3: Explore dev box troubleshooting capabilities
 *Take a snapshot of your dev box to (later) restore*